jncraton/soar-raven-soar/readme.md

 This game is designed to provide several activities for high school students visiting the Anderson University Computer Science department.

-This game is available to play live:
+You can play the game here:

 https://soar-raven-soar.netlify.com/